Gabo-araya/sgsi_ext/Readme.md

 As development containers are configured with the environment variables, you will need to do the same when developing locally, either with direnv and/or with `python-dotenv`.

+Note: You must install `direnv` >= 2.30.2.
+Older versions do not support .env files

 #### Database configuration
 To connect a local Postgres instance using Unix sockets, leave the following variables empty (do not delete them):